limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-1-walkthrough.md

 ![reset.php](/assets/images/posts/g0rmint-1-walkthrough/g0rmint-12.png)

-All we have to do is to guess the email address and username.
+All we've to do is to guess the email address and username.
 The "new" password is the first twenty characters from the SHA1 hash of the current GMT date/time.

 Another advantage we have, is the current GMT date/time at the bottom of the password reset page.